Skip to main content

 This makes the cost of acquiring new customers more predictable.
 Instead of a cost-per-conversion that varies widely based on ad costs, affiliate conversions make it easy to stay ROI-positive.

 Consider reaching out to creators or brands with a relevant audience and ask if they’d be interested in an affiliate partnership.
 You can also join an affiliate network, which expands the pool of partners who can apply to work with you.
+However, plan to invest in affiliate marketing software to track the efforts of your affiliates.

 Email Marketing